 FOCAL CLEAR MG PROFESSIONAL

 This big and bold model by Focal sounds just as good as it looks—in other words, incredibly detailed and meticulously crafted.
 Everything from the M-shaped magnesium dome and internal grille to the outer honeycomb grilles and wide external ear cups is intended to give you the most transparent and full-spectrum listening experience.
-The Clear MG hits the right balance between the wide, spacial image you get from studio monitors and the precise sonic detail you’d want from headphones, making them ideal for mixing in the studio or at home.
+The Clear MG hits the right balance between the wide, spatial image you get from studio monitors and the precise sonic detail you’d want from headphones, making them ideal for mixing in the studio or at home.

 NEUMANN NDH 30

 Neumann has long been a go-to for linear, uncolored audio, and the NDH 30 is no different.
-Calibrated specifically for mixing and mastering, the NDH 30 uses 38 mm drivers for greater sensitivity and a lightning-fast transient response and a lightweight open-back construction for wide spatial imagery.
+Calibrated specifically for mixing and mastering, the NDH 30 uses 38 mm drivers for greater sensitivity and a lightning-fast transient response, and a lightweight open-back construction for wide spatial imagery.
 Plus, its lightweight spring steel and aluminum enclosure keeps the NDH 30 comfortable for long wearing times, but also durable for multi-year use.

 HEDD HEDDPHONE TWO